Research

 [A pious Moslem told him:] "The reduction of sexual pleasure is just what circumcision aims at.
 Too great sexual excitement puts man on an equal plane with the lower animals, impels him to wicked moral aberrations and tragic crime.
 On the other hand, the complete abolition of sexual feelings would make men non-organic beings.
 We men enjoy coitus just enough."

-Nuri Bey Risa, "Studien uber die rituale Beschneidung im osmanische Reiche", Sammlung klinischer Vortrage, No. 438, Leipzig, 1906, quoted in Felix Bryk, Circumcision in man and woman: Its history, psychology and ethnology, New York, Ethnolgical Press, 1934, pp. 102-3
+Nuri Bey Risa, "Studien uber die rituale Beschneidung im osmanische Reiche", Sammlung klinischer Vortrage, No. 438, Leipzig, 1906, quoted in Felix Bryk, Circumcision in man and woman: Its history, psychology and ethnology, New York, Ethnological Press, 1934, pp. 102-3

-G. Frank Lydston, Sex hygiene for the male, Chicago 1912; quoted in Abraham Wolbarst, "Universal circumcision as a sanitary measure", Journal of the American Medical Association, Vol. 62, 1914, p.
-95
+Abraham Wolbarst, “Universal circumcision as a sanitary measure”, Journal of the American Medical Association 62, 10 January 1914, 92-97

 Yet another US doctor, 1915